TAHAI Web Services logoTAHAI Web Services

 5

-Client View stays separate from Owner and Staff seats.
+Client View stays separate from staff work.

-Give reviewers the shortest stable route.
+Give reviewers a stable review path.

 FAQ